 Behind Alderman House, and over a road, a second building houses the workshop and garages.
 This is where coffins are delivered and stored, and fitted and lined to order.
 They are then placed in a car and driven 20 yards or so to deliver them to the main building.
 Iain will not allow the coffins to be transported any other way.

-Chesil House has a similar feeling of quality to Alderman House, but is undergoing a huge refurbishment, something that is no mean feat in a listed building.
-The plans are to provide a 100-seat chapel, with state of the art audio-visual capabilities, and reception / kitchen facilities which will provide families with the choice of holding a complete ceremony and a reception for their guests in the heart of Winchester, providing a continuity of care for those who choose it.
-The former Service Chapel only had a capacity for around 50 people to attend a ceremony at Chesil House.
+Chesil House has a similar feeling of quality to Alderman House, but has undergone a huge refurbishment, something that was no mean feat in a listed building.
+The newly available space has a capacity of around 100, and state of the art audio-visual capabilities, and reception / kitchen facilities, offering families the opportunity to hold both the ceremony and the reception in one place, right in the heart of Winchester.

-The new facilities will provide complete flexibility, for example a family will be able to hold a funeral ceremony on a day and at a time to suit them rather than needing to fit in with a booking at the crematorium, with the coffin going on for a private committal at a later point.
-The new space will also provide families with additional time without the pressure of being at a busy crematorium.
+The new facilities offer complete flexibility, for example, families can hold a funeral ceremony on a day and at a time to suit them rather than needing to fit in with a booking at the crematorium, with the coffin going on for a private committal at a later point.
+The new space also provides families with additional time without the pressure of being at a busy crematorium.
 Downstairs, a smaller new chapel with views over the Garden of Remembrance will provide a more intimate space for gatherings where 20 or so guests are expected.